dsc-courses/dsc106-2025-sp/labs/lab08/index.md

 To get checked off for the lab, please record a 1 minute video in the following order:

-1. Present your interactive narrative visualization
+1. Present your interactive narrative visualization, showing that your scatter plot updates as you scroll down the page.
-2. Show you interacting with your visualization.
+2. Present your unit visualization (you do not need to implement scrollytelling for the unit visualization).
 3. Share the most interesting thing you learned from this lab.

 **Videos longer than 1 minute will be trimmed to 1 minute before we grade, so